ants-xjtu/neptune/migration/experiment_settings.md

 by running `readelf -d ./libs/rubik-final*`, you will find that every copy of hashed rubik share the same file size.

+*upd:* For some unknown reason, `rubik-final*` is injected with a dependency called `libTianGou.so.1`, which might be a legacy from NB experiments.
+So the path of rubik is pointed to `libs/rubik-new`.
+(Though it does not have the latest timestamp)
+Also, `libs/rubik-new2` has older timestamp than `libs/rubik-new`, which may be a result of a later single-core experiment.
+Thus, I create a copy of `libs/rubik2`.

+All these issues will be solved after we adopt a clean-slate, compile-from-scratch approach towards our MOONs.

 ## nDPI

 Similarly, `./libs/ndpiReader.so` is the taint-proof copy (how I wish I created this for every NF!).